jorroll/rx-controls/README.md

      that accept a `string`, but we don't know if `ValidatorFn<unknown>` accepts a string or not.
      Oftentimes, developers use `unknown` thinking it is a more type safe version of `any`, but the two have different semantic meanings.

+## TODO

+1. Still need to fix `runValidation` so that validation events for partial changes are bundled together and emit once.
+At the moment, validation is ignored entirely for partial events.
+2. Improve debugging.
+Also, at the moment, I think `IControlEvent#source` and `IControlEvent#trigger.source` are identical.